20c/django-ixpmgr/README.md

 # django-ixpmgr
-A (very much work in progress) django overlay for INEX's [IXP-Manager](https://github.com/inex/IXP-Manager)
+Django overlay for INEX's [IXP-Manager](https://github.com/inex/IXP-Manager).

 ### License

-Copyright 2015 20C, LLC
+Copyright 2015-2020 20C, LLC

 Licensed under the Apache License, Version 2.0 (the "License");
-you may not use this softare except in compliance with the License.
+you may not use this software except in compliance with the License.
 You may obtain a copy of the License at

    http://www.apache.org/licenses/LICENSE-2.0